 Another reason to pay into a pension is that the sum invested remains free of inheritance tax all the while it’s in a pension wrapper.
 This is not true of ISAs, which are added to your estate on death and taxed alongside all of your other assets.

 However, while pensions have their advantages, there are downsides also.
 Perhaps one of the biggest is that you can’t access these savings until you reach the age of 55, so you’re locking away savings for the long-term with a pension in a way that you’re not with an ISA.

 It’s therefore usually a good idea to saving into both pensions and tax-free individual savings accounts.
 That way you can use your ISA savings in the run up to retirement, as well as for any emergencies that arise, followed by your pension when you eventually stop work.

 Once you do reach the age of 55, changes to pension legislation in April 2015 mean that you’ll have much more flexibility over how you use your retirement savings.

 Previously, the only option for most people was to buy an annuity, or income for life, from an insurance company.
-Annuity rates are currently low, and when you die, the income from them usually dies too.
+Annuity rates are currently low and, when you die, the income from them usually dies too.

 One of the biggest benefits of the pension reforms is that contractors can now pass their pension assets to beneficiaries without any tax charge if they die under the age of 75.

-Prior to the changes, you would have had to pay a 55% death tax charge on a pension left to you by someone else if they’d already started taking an income from it, or had received any tax-free cash.
+Prior to the changes, you would have had to pay a 55% death tax charge on a pension left to you by someone else if you’d already started taking an income from it, or had received any tax-free cash.